Skip to content

 Terminal window

-kosh list --user pluto
+kosh list --user alice

 Terminal window

-kosh list --label github --user pluto
+kosh list --label github --user alice

 Shows entries where both label and user contain the given substrings.